eegli/tinyparse/readme.md

 });
 ```

 Note that, in such a case, it's impossible for TypeScript to infer that this value might be null.
-It's best to make use of the factory's generic function signature.
+It's best to make use of the factory's generic signature.

 ```ts
 type Config = {